 The country's crude oil production during 2014-15 was about 37 million tonnes.
 It has been relatively stagnant during the last five years whereas the product demand has been swelling.
-Indian companies, in addition, contribute about six to seven million tonnes of oil and oil equivalent gas from their overseas assets.
+In addition, about 6-7 million tonnes of oil and oil equivalent gas was produced by Indian companies from their overseas assets.

 As far as gas is concerned, the country witnessed peak production of 143 mmscmd during 2010-11.
-However, D-6 did not sustain the same level of production as was projected earlier; declining to a level of 92 mmscmd in 2014-15.
+However, D-6 in Krishna Godavari basin did not sustain the same level of production as was projected earlier; declining to a level of 92 mmscmd in 2014-15.